Side Menu:

 Finally at 8:10 p.m Titanic departed Cherboug bound for Queenstown.
 On Smith's orders Titanic made a series of long S turns, likely to test her performance and ready her for the open sea.
 Titanic arrived at 11.30 am on Thursday 11 April at Cork Harbour on the south coast of Ireland.
 Once again the docking facilities were not sufficient for a ship the size of Titanic and tenders were used to bring 113 third class and seven second class passengers came aboard, while seven passengers departed.

-The last known photograph to be taken of Captain Smith is of him standing on the starboard side of the Officer's Quarters alongside Chief Purser McElroy.
+The last known photographs to be taken of Captain Smith is of him standing on the starboard side of the Officer's Quarters alongside Chief Purser McElroy.
 Taken by photographer Thomas Barker, the window to the left of McElroy is Fouth Officer Boxhall's cabin, while the next four windows belong to the Captain's rooms.
+There are two photographs - one wide angle and the other slightly closer.

 Smith also had his own private steward, also known as his 'personal valet', or "Tiger", 29 year old James Arthur Tiger Paintin, to bring his meals or messages.
 Paintin had worked under Smith on the Olympic and so was very familiar with the Captain.
 While Titanic was moored near Queenstown, Paintin wrote an intriguing letter to his parents in Oxford: